shiyangm/shiyangm.github.io/index.md

 * Fundamental Research Funds for the Central Universities, YG2023QNA01, PI.
 (2023-2025).

 ### SELECTED TALKS
+* School of Mathematical Sciences, Shanghai Jiao Tong University. ''Model-X Knockoff Statistics for Causal Gene Discovery in Complex Diseases'', March 2023.
-* Department of Biostatistics, City University of Hong Kong. ''Fine-mapping gene-based associations via knockoff analysis of biobank-scale data with applications to UK Biobank'' (Invited talk), November 2022.
+* Department of Biostatistics, City University of Hong Kong. ''Fine-mapping gene-based associations via knockoff analysis of biobank-scale data with applications to UK Biobank'', November 2022.
-* Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University. ``Powerful gene-based testing by integrating long-range chromatin interactions and knockoff genotypes'' (Invited talk), June 2022.
+* Department of Bioinformatics and Biostatistics, Shanghai Jiao Tong University. ``Powerful gene-based testing by integrating long-range chromatin interactions and knockoff genotypes'', June 2022.
-* The 34th New England Statistics Symposium (NESS); Hybrid conference. ''Powerful gene-based testing by integrating long-range chromatin interactions and knockoff genotypes'' (Invited talk), October 2021.
+* The 34th New England Statistics Symposium (NESS); Hybrid conference. ''Powerful gene-based testing by integrating long-range chromatin interactions and knockoff genotypes'', October 2021.
 * Eighth Annual Conference of the Upstate chapters of the American Statistical Association (UP-STAT); Rochester, NY. ''Adaptive dose-response studies with generalized multiple contrast tests'', April 2019.
 * 2018 Joint Statistical Meetings; Vancouver, British Columbia, Canada. ''Does it Pay to Repeat the Baseline?''
 August 2018.
 * Seventh Annual Conference of the Upstate chapters of the American Statistical Association (UP-STAT); Rochester, NY. ''Generalized Multiple Contrast Tests in Proof-of-Concept Dose-Response Studies,'' April 2018.